 - Butterflies are important pollinators that affect ecosystems; they are also viewed as potential pests by federal agencies that regulate their transport across state lines.

 The attraction of releasing captive butterflies holds deep cultural significance and could motivate people to care about wildlife.
-Their winged freedom inspires and uplifts us; their metamorphosis consoles us as we go through life changes; their ephemeral beauty reminds us of the fragility of life; and in the case of monarchs in particular, their marathon migration feats astound us with their perseverance.
+Their winged freedom inspires and uplifts us.
+Metamorphosis consoles us as we go through life changes.
+Their ephemeral beauty reminds us of the fragility of life.
+And in the case of monarchs in particular, their marathon migration feats astound us with their perseverance.
 But still I wonder, is breeding and confining these wild wonders really the best way to show our respect?

 Better yet, make it a regular habit to appreciate all kinds of insects.
 Spend some time each day looking underneath leaves for caterpillars and chrysalises.
 If you want to have a meaningful butterfly release, keep the caterpillars you discover protected in a netted cage with their food source, watch them spin cocoons, and wait patiently until they emerge with wings.
 Look forward to releasing native butterflies into their home range, knowing that you had a hand in rearing them.
 That’s truly something special to celebrate.